-- b) While respecting the provisions of Article 4(3), wider Frequency ranges or longer minimum times for operation can be agreed between the Relevant TSO and the DCconnected Power Park Module Owner to ensure the best use of the technical capabilities of a DC-connected Power Park Module if needed to preserve or to restore system security.
+- b) While respecting the provisions of Article 4(3), wider Frequency ranges or longer minimum times for operation can be agreed between the Relevant TSO and the PPM Owner to ensure the best use of the technical capabilities of a DC-connected Power Park Module if needed to preserve or to restore system security.
 If wider Frequency ranges or longer minimum times for operation are economically and technically feasible, the consent of the DC-connected Power Park Module Owner shall not be unreasonably withheld. - c) While respecting the provisions of Article 37(2)(a), a DC-connected Power Park Module shall be capable of automatic disconnection at specified Frequencies, if required by the Relevant TSO.
 While respecting the provisions of Article 4(3), terms and settings for automatic disconnection shall be agreed between the Relevant TSO and the DC-connected Power Park Module Owner. - 3.
-With regards to rate-of-change-of-Frequency withstand capability, a DC-connected Power Park Module shall be capable of staying connected to the Remote-end HVDC Converter Station Network and operable if the system Frequency changes at a rate up to +/-2 Hz/s (measured at any point in time as an average of the rate of change of Frequency for the previous 1s) at the Interface Point of the DC-connected Power Park Module at the remote end of the HVDC Converter Station for the 50Hz nominal system. - 4.
-A capability for Limited Frequency Sensitive Mode Overfrequency (LFSM-O) of a DC-connected Power Park Module shall be required in accordance with Article 8(1)(c) of the [NC RfG], subject to fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system. - 5.
-A capability of maintaining constant power for a DC-connected Power Park Module shall be determined in accordance with Article 8(1)(d) of the [NC RfG] for the 50Hz nominal system. - 6.
-A capability for Active Power controllability of a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(a) of the [NC RfG] for the 50Hz nominal system.
-Manual control shall be possible in the case that remote automatic control devices are out of service. - 7.
-A capability for Limited Frequency Sensitive Mode Underfrequency (LFSM-U) for a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(b) of the [NC RfG], subject to fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system.
+With regards to rate-of-change-of-Frequency withstand capability, a DC-connected Power Park Module shall be capable of staying connected to the Remote-end HVDC Converter Station Network and operating at rates of change of Frequency up to +/-2 Hz/s (continuously measured at any point in time as an average of the rate of change of Frequency for the previous 1s) at the Interface Point of the DC-connected Power Park Module at the remote end of the HVDC Converter Station for the 50Hz nominal system. - 4.
+A capability for Limited Frequency Sensitive Mode Overfrequency (LFSM-O) of a DCconnected Power Park Module shall be required in accordance with Article 8(1)(c) of the [NC RfG], subject to fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system. - 5.
+A capability of maintaining constant power for a DC-connected Power Park Module shall be determined in accordance with Article 8(1)(d) of the [NC RfG] for the 50Hz nominal system. - A capability for Active Power controllability of a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(a) of the [NC RfG] for the 50Hz nominal system.
+Manual control shall be possible in the case that remote automatic control devices are out of service. - A capability for Limited Frequency Sensitive Mode Underfrequency (LFSM-U) for a DCconnected Power Park Module shall be determined in accordance with Article 10(2)(b) of the [NC RfG], subject to fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system. - 8.
+A capability for Frequency Sensitive Mode for a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(c) of the [NC RfG], subject to a fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system.
+For HVDC connecting PPM the adjustment of Active Power Frequency Response is limited by the capability of the PPM.

-- 8. A capability for Frequency Sensitive Mode for a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(c) of the [NC RfG], subject to a fast signal response as specified in Article 37(1) of this Network Code for the 50Hz nominal system. - 9.
-A capability for Frequency Restoration for a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(d) of the [NC RfG] for the 50Hz nominal system. - 10.
+- 9. A capability for Frequency Restoration for a DC-connected Power Park Module shall be determined in accordance with Article 10(2)(d) of the [NC RfG] for the 50Hz nominal system. - 10.
 Where a constant nominal Frequency other than 50 Hz, a Frequency variable by design or a DC system voltage is used, subject to Relevant TSO agreement and Article 4(3), the capabilities listed in Article 37 (3) to (9) above and the parameters associated with such capabilities shall be specified by the Relevant TSO while respecting the provisions of Article 4(3).